Zalanshah64/TicTacToe/README.md

 ## Features

 * Two player Tic-Tac-Toe
+* A computer opponent the user can play against
+* Ability to switch the turn order every game
+* Suggestions that provide the player with what the board will look like if they choose a location
+* Instruction guide on how to play Tic-Tac-Toe
+* Up to eleven icons per player
 * Audio sounds
-* Suggestions that provide the player with what the board will look like if they choose a location
-* Up to nine icons per player
 * Settings saving through use of cookies
-* Instruction guide on how to play Tic-Tac-Toe

 ## Author